hoanganhngo610/stream-clustering.ijcai.2023/index.md

 *(to be included into the conference registration brochure)*

-This tutorial provides an in-depth survey to online (data stream) machine learning, with an emphasis on fairness and interpretability, which is then later put into a practical context with \texttt{River}, a go-to Python library for the task.
+This tutorial provides an in-depth survey to online (data stream) machine learning, with an emphasis on fairness and interpretability, which is then later put into a practical context with `River`, a go-to Python library for the task.
 Moreover, data stream clustering problems will also be further rigorously investigated by mentioning state-of-the-art-algorithms, solutions for the implementation of incremental clustering validity indices, associated core research approaches, and future directions.

 # Two-paragraph tutorial description